What is Orthodontics?

 What is an emergency and how are they handled?

 There are very few true Orthodontic emergencies.
 Long or sharp wires are the main emergency.
-These situations are remedied by contacting the clinic.
-Emergency appointments are available every day.
-Occasionally breakages occur and generally these are attended to at the next adjustment appointment already scheduled.
-If patients are wearing elastics or just have concerns contact the clinic for advice.
+These situations are remedied by contacting the clinic or an emergency dentist.
+For any concerns contact the clinic for advice.